Eggnog Cheesecake

 • Preheat your oven to 425°F.

-• In the bowl attached to a stand mixer with the paddle attachment, combine the cream cheese, sugar, flour. cinnamon, nutmeg and salt until light and fluffy.
+• In the bowl of a stand mixer fitted with the paddle attachment, combine the cream cheese, sugar, flour, cinnamon, nutmeg, and salt until light and fluffy.
 Slowly mix in the eggs until combined, then the eggnog and vanilla, mixing until smooth.

 • Pour the mixture into cooled crust.